 Prosit is a deep learning algorithm developed by the Wilhelm and Kuster group to predict fragmentation and retention times for peptides.
 We use Prosit to predict DIA-specific libraries from all possible +2H and +3H peptides in FASTA databases.
-While the search time is the same as other FASTA searches, Scaffold DIA is specifically designed to perform proteome-scale searches, such that Prosit libraries perform as well as smaller sample or tissue-specific DDA libraries used by other tools without the need to perform any DDA library-generation experiments.
-This approach is particularly powerful when combined with the chromatogram library method to calibrate Prosit libraries for each sample-type and instrument.
+While the search time is roughly the same as FASTA searches, Scaffold DIA is specifically designed to perform proteome-scale searches, such that Prosit libraries perform as well as smaller sample or tissue-specific DDA libraries used by other tools without the need to perform any DDA library-generation experiments.
+This approach is particularly powerful when combined with the chromatogram library method to calibrate Prosit libraries for each sample type and instrument.

 See this paper for more information.

 The following parameters were used in the conversion process and thus should match your instrumentation settings.
 Note, for best results it is important that your library is generated with the correct normalized collision energy (NCE) setting.
 See this article for more information.
 If settings vary from your configuration, please contact us.

 Download Coronavirus plus Human (pan human) DLIB (259 MB)